 Courts tend to uphold agreements between parents about college education contributions, but only if the agreements are specific and clear.
 The wording of an agreement can be critical to its enforcement.
 To avoid having to rehash the whole issue again later, have an attorney review the terms before you finalize it.

-If you and your spouse or former spouse would like to discuss this topic with one of our experienced family mediators now, take advantage of our free consultation and contact us today.
+If you and your spouse or former spouse would like to discuss this topic with one of our experienced family mediators now, request an initial consultation and contact us today.